petergardfjall/dotfiles/cheat/sheets/git.cheat.md

     git am -3 < patchfile

+To apply a single commit (or set of commits) from a different branch to your local branch, `cherry-pick` can be used.

+    # apply the commit to the local branch
+    git cherry-pick c136985

 # Submodules
 Submodules allow you to keep a git repository as a subdirectory of another Git